awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartFaceDetection.md

 Required: No

  ** [NotificationChannel](#API_StartFaceDetection_RequestSyntax) **   <a name="rekognition-StartFaceDetection-request-NotificationChannel"></a>
-The ARN of the Amazon SNS topic to which you want Rekognition Video to publish the completion status of the face detection operation\.
+The ARN of the Amazon SNS topic to which you want Amazon Rekognition Video to publish the completion status of the face detection operation\.
 Type: [NotificationChannel](API_NotificationChannel.md) object
 Required: No